Film Spoilers and

 After the aboriginal danced all night and became weary, she found him the next morning hanging dead in a mango tree, and she barely reacted.

 The film ended years later with the young girl now married and returned to civilization, living in a high-rise apartment complex.
-She was wishfully daydreaming back to her days in the outback when she happily swam naked with the aborigine and her young brother.
+She was wishfully daydreaming back to her days in the outback when she happily swam naked with the aboriginal and her young brother.

 A Secret Fraternity or Brotherhood of Assassins-Executioners Trained Wimpy Ex-Office-Cubicle Worker Wesley Gibson To Be One of Them.
 A Rogue Ex-Fraternity Member Named Cross Was Said to Have Killed Wesley's Father - One of the Elite Assassins.
 To Retaliate, Wesley Was Given a Mission to Seek Revenge and Kill Cross.
-As Cross Passed Away After Wesley Shot Him, Cross Admitted That Wesley Was His Son.
+As Cross Passed Away After Wesley Shot Him, Cross Admitted That Wesley Was Actually His Son.
 The Fraternity Was Revealed to Be a Profitable Hit Squad of Killers Executing Innocents for Its Evil Leader Sloan.
 It Was Not a Crime-Fighting Organization.
 As Fate Would Have It, Wesley Executed Sloan With a Long-Distance Bullet to the Head - Shot From His Deceased Father's Apartment.

 The Matrix wanna-be sci-fi film with mind-bending special effects centered around the existence of a one-thousand year old association or clan of weavers known as The Fraternity in eastern Moravia that had formed a secret society of assassins.
 Their slogan was to carry out executions ("kill one and maybe save a thousand") to maintain stability, balance and peace in the chaotic world.

-In a drug store pharmacy, Wesley was confronted by mysterious, anorexic Fraternity member Fox (Angelina Jolie), who claimed that she knew his recently-killed father, an elite professional assassin - and "one of the greatest assassins who ever lived."
+In a drug store pharmacy, Wesley was confronted by mysterious, anorexic Fraternity member Fox (Angelina Jolie), who claimed that she knew his recently-murdered father, an elite professional assassin - and "one of the greatest assassins who ever lived."
 Wesley responded that his father had deserted his family when he was one week old.

 After a thrilling shootout and car chase, Fox introduced Wesley to the brotherhood's current leader - enigmatic Sloan (Morgan Freeman).
 The Fraternity's headquarters were in a textile mill factory-fortress, a large warehouse.
 To his astonishment, Wesley was able to shoot the wings off three flies with six bullets.
 Because of his enormous hidden gifts and rare superhuman abilities inherited from his father, he was recruited to join the shadowy underground Fraternity (to follow in his father's footsteps).
 After he quit his job with newfound confidence in himself (after inheriting his father's fortune of over $3 million), Wesley was brought to the Fraternity to be inducted.

 He was repeatedly beaten to a bloody pulp, then often taken to a Recovery Room area where he was healed from his wounds in hours, not days, in a white waxy bath.
 With Fox as his mentor, he was eventually taught to control his innate bursts of adrenaline, strength, speed, dexterity and reflexes.
 Importantly, he was trained to shoot bullets to curve around objects (similar to The Matrix's innovative 'bullet time').
 He learned about a Loom of Fate that created fabrics with hidden woven binary codes ("a mystical language") that identified names of future targets to be assassinated.

-Two major plot twists were revealed:
+A few major plot twists were revealed:

 Rather than pursuing a peaceful life that his father wanted for him by fleeing the country with a Sovereign Airways economy ticket, an enraged Wesley decoded the next fateful Loom execution - Sloan himself.
-He used his father's own detailed plans and weapons to assault the textile factory (with thousands of rats with explosive devices strapped to their backs).
+He used his father's own detailed maps, plans and weapons (found in a secret room) to assault the textile factory (with thousands of rats with explosive devices strapped to their backs).
 Within the mill during a final confrontational standoff in Sloan's circular office (Wesley to Sloan: "You're just a thug who can bend bullets"), Fox sacrificed herself by killing the last remaining Fraternity members with a curved bullet (marked GOODBYE) to their heads (including her own), to fulfill the Loom's wishes.
 Meanwhile, Sloan escaped.

-In the startling, plot twist ending, Sloan approached behind a man seated at a computer in a work cubicle who was typing the name "Wesley Gibson" into a Google search box (with no results found).
+In the startling, plot twist ending, Sloan was still plotting to kill Wesley.
+He approached behind a man seated at a computer in a work cubicle who was typing the name "Wesley Gibson" into a Google search box (with no results found).
 Sloan held a gun to the back of the person's head, thinking it was Wesley.
 When the worker turned around, he revealed himself to be a decoy.
 Sloan (who was standing on an X mark made with Post-it notes) was shot and killed by Wesley with a long-distance bullet (similar to the film's opening action scene).
 Its slow-motion trajectory, played backwards from his father's apartment, traveled through objects of key individuals in Wesley's life before striking Sloan in the head: his boss's donut, and his ex-best friend's power drink can.